uvicpraxis/uvicpraxis.github.io/gpms.md

 This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
-Jentery Sayers created it on 19 May 2026 and last updated it on 22 May 2026 with feedback from the [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and the [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) at the University of Victoria.
+Jentery Sayers created it on 19 May 2026 and last updated it on 25 May 2026 with feedback from the [Praxis Studio for Comparative Media Studies](https://uvicpraxis.github.io/) and the [Humanities Computing and Media Centre](https://www.uvic.ca/humanities/hcmc/index.php) at the University of Victoria.
 It is an incomplete draft and thus subject to change.
 We will version it 1.0 once it is ready for circulation. *Please do not cite this document* in the meantime.

 # Gameplay Metadata Schema (GPMS) (INCOMPLETE DRAFT)

 This metadata schema is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 It was developed by Jentery Sayers and the Praxis Studio for Comparative Media Studies at the University of Victoria.
 It adapts the following projects for the purposes of describing video files in the [Press Record](https://uvicpraxis.github.io/pressrecord.html) Gameplay Footage Collection (GPFC), which is scheduled for early-access release in 2026-27:

 * Coates, E. (2025).
 GameUI Database. [https://www.gameuidatabase.com/about.php](https://www.gameuidatabase.com/about.php)
+* Ellis, B. et al. (n.d.).
+Game Accessibility Guidelines. [https://gameaccessibilityguidelines.com/](https://gameaccessibilityguidelines.com/)
 * International Council of Museums (ICOM)'s International Committee for Documentation (CIDOC) (2011).
 Conceptual Reference Model (CRM). [http://www.cidoc-crm.org/index.html](http://www.cidoc-crm.org/index.html)
 * International Federation of Library Associations and Institutions (IFLA) (2009).
 Functional Requirements for Bibliographic Records (FRBR). [https://www.ifla.org/wp-content/uploads/2019/05/assets/cataloguing/frbr/frbr.pdf](https://www.ifla.org/wp-content/uploads/2019/05/assets/cataloguing/frbr/frbr.pdf)
 * Lee, J. H., Schmalz, M., Newman, M., & Koughan, L. (2024).
 UW/SIMM Video Game Metadata Schema.
 Version 4.2. [https://github.com/uwgamergroup/video-game-metadata-schema](https://github.com/uwgamergroup/video-game-metadata-schema)
 * Poff, T. & Atari (2025).
 MobyGames Standards. [https://www.mobygames.com/info/standards/](https://www.mobygames.com/info/standards/)
 * Wikipedia (2025).
 List of Game Engines. [https://en.wikipedia.org/wiki/List_of_game_engines](https://en.wikipedia.org/wiki/List_of_game_engines)
 * Wikipedia (2026).
 Game Controller. [https://en.wikipedia.org/wiki/Game_controller](https://en.wikipedia.org/wiki/Game_controller)
+* Wikipedia (2026).
+Glossary of Video Game Terms. [https://en.wikipedia.org/wiki/Glossary_of_video_game_terms](https://en.wikipedia.org/wiki/Glossary_of_video_game_terms)

 See citations below for specific instances of adaptation.